Proof · The public record

 - Play a long stretch.
 Long enough that the early scene has scrolled far out of view.

 - Ask about the fact.
-If the world holds it without you re-explaining, it is real.
-If you have to remind it, it drifted.
+If the world holds it without you re-explaining, it is useful evidence.
+Repeat the test before drawing a broad conclusion.

 That is exactly the test our public record already ran, in the open, past turn 5,000.
 The debt asked at turn 1,010 was still on the books when the collector returned at turn 5,010.